- Facilities and amenities available

-With self care board, expect to supply everything your horse needs but the shelter and fencing.
-Water should be available but you might have to provide a trough or buckets.
+With self-care board, expect to supply everything your horse needs but the shelter and fencing.
+Water should be available, but you might have to provide a trough or buckets.
 You'll have to purchase and bring in your own feed, including hay and bedding for stalls.
-Horses may or may not be checked every day, depending on the agreement you sign.
+Horses may or may not be checked every day, depending upon the agreement you sign.
 Expect to travel at least once a day to care for your horse and clean stalls.
 You will have to arrange for veterinarian and farrier calls.

 With full board everything will be supplied.
 Stalls will be cleaned, the horse will be fed and watered and basic feeds supplied.
 Supplements may or may not be supplied but will be fed if you supply them.
 Horses will be turned out for exercise daily and blanketed (usually an extra cost)according to the weather.
 Veterinarians and farriers will be arranged by the owner/manager.
 Lessons may be included in the cost.
 You'll probably want to visit your horse frequently, but you will come across horse owners at these barns that may not see their horses for weeks or even months.

 Between self-care board and full board, there is a wide range of services and amenities that stables provide.
 Before you move in read the boarding contract and make sure you understand what is and is not included in the cost, what you'll be expected to do, and what extra expenses you might be charged.
 Some stables charge a few dollars extra per day to blanket horses or feed supplements.
 Some will look after your horse when the farrier comes--but may charge you for the time.